somebeaver/Lowrider.js/README.md

-Creating new component instances programatically using `Lowrider.elementFactory()` allows us to spawn them with dynamic data like callback functions and variables that will be available to the component throughout the rendering process.
+Creating new component instances programatically using `Lowrider.elementFactory()` allows us to spawn them with dynamic data like callback functions and variables that will be available to the component from the get-go.

 ```javascript
 import Lowrider from 'Lowrider.js'